18 Jan Stress on the body

 How does chronic stress affect your health?

 The bodily changes that happen during moments of stress can be very helpful when they happen for a short time.
 But when this happens for a long period of time, producing too many stress hormones can affect your health.
+Click to see impacts.
 The long-term effect of chronic stress causes wear and tear on the body.
 Health problems can include;

 - Digestive system: Stomach pains, due to a slow-down in the rate that the stomach empties after eating; also diarrhea due to more activity in the colon.